interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 # Web Monetization

-Web Monetization is a proposed user's agent API that uses ILP micropayments to monetize a site.
+Web Monetization is a proposed browser API that uses ILP micropayments to monetize a site.
 It can be provided through a polyfill or an extension, but the goal is to eventually implement it directly into the user's agent.

 ## Overview

 ### Terminology

-- The **webmaster** is the party who is running a site.
-- The **user** is the party who is accessing the site.
+- The **user** is the party who is accessing the web-monetized site.
 - The **provider** is the party providing Interledger access to the user.
+- The **browser** is the web browser used by the user, which may include extensions that implement Web Monetization.

 ### Design Goals